Fliplet/fliplet-cli/docs/API/helpers/fields.md

     <div>
       <span class="pin">Next article in this series</span>
       <h4>Hooks &amp; Events</h4>
-      <p>Learn more about responsing to hooks and events in your helpers.</p>
+      <p>Learn more about responding to hooks and events in your helpers.</p>
       <button>Next &rarr;</button>
     </div>
   </a>